-Harmonic simplifies video delivery for Netflix
+Harmonic Simplifies Video Delivery for Netflix

-Harmonic has introduced predefined transcoding presets for its ProMedia Carbon file-based transcoder that efficiently transform video and audio content into media formats optimized for Netflix, the world's largest Internet television network.
+SAN JOSE, CALIF. —Harmonic has introduced new predefined transcoding presets for its ProMedia Carbon file-based transcoder that efficiently transform video and audio content into media formats optimized for Netflix.

+“With its ability to store and recall parameters that assure transcoded content meets our stringent quality standards, Harmonic’s ProMedia Carbon plays a significant role in the digital supply chains of our content and services partners,” said Christopher Fetner, director of content partner operations at Netflix.
+“Collaborating with Harmonic on the new transcoding presets for ProMedia Carbon, we’re able to ensure content operators have greater ease when delivering to Netflix.”

-The predefined transcoding presets designed specifically for Netflix include SD/HD and MPEG-2 I-Frame video formats at various frame rates, as well as stereo and 5.1 surround sound audio.
-The ProMedia Carbon also handles a variety of critical operations including PAL/NTSC conversion, logo insertion, color space conversion, color correction, and closed-captions extraction.
-Through a user-friendly interface or API, operators have complete control over every aspect of the transcoding process.
-Content providers also have the flexibility to deploy ProMedia Carbon as a stand-alone application or as part of a scalable, multi-node, fully automated transcoding farm under the control of the Harmonic WFS™ file-based workflow engine.
+Powered by Rhozet technology, ProMedia Carbon facilitates the conversion of media content into an array of acquisition, editing, broadcast, Web and mobile formats.
+The presets designed specifically for Netflix include SD/HD and MPEG-2 I-Frame video formats at various frame rates, as well as stereo and 5.1 surround sound audio.

+ProMedia Carbon also handles PAL/NTSC conversion, logo insertion, color space conversion, color correction and closed-caption extraction.
+Through a user-friendly interface or API, operators control the transcoding process.
+Content providers also have the flexibility to deploy ProMedia Carbon as a stand-alone application or as part of a scalable, multi-node, fully automated transcoding farm under the control of the Harmonic WFS file-based workflow engine.

-Further information about Harmonic and the company's products is available at www.harmonicinc.com.
+“Service providers today receive content from a wide variety of sources in many different formats.
+The challenge is to align the format and quality of that content, making it ready for distribution through Netflix, as well as other over-the-top video providers,” said Yoav Derazon, director of product management for cloud services and transcoding at Harmonic.

 The latest product and technology information